itsibitzi/itsibitzi.github.io/content/blog/openmls-tutorial.md

 E2EE document editor, where each "chat message" is actually an edit to a document, or a calendar app, where users can share their calendars with groups of friends confidentially.

+OpenMLS is an open source implementation of the MLS specification in the Rust programming language.

 ## Disclaimer

+I provide no guarantee that any of the code produced in this tutorial is secure or fit for any purpose other than learning about the OpenMLS library.
+Please, for the sake of your users, do not copy any of this code into any real world application.

 This tutorial is for a fairly niche group; people who want to implement their own end-to-end encrypted applications on top of MLS.
 In order for this to (hopefully) be a smooth experience, I'm going to skip explaining quite a few concepts.
-Theseq

-- Rust development, to an intermediate level
-- Many aspects of security engineering
-- Asymetric cryptographic primatives
-# TODO add more as we come across them
+If you're already convinced that you need something like MLS, then this blog post probably is for you.

 ## Project Description

 Throughout this tutorial we will be creating an encrypted chat application.
-It's not exactly the most creative choice for working with MLS but hopefully everyone reading this should be familiar with the kinds of thing you'd expect out of an encrypted chat client.
+It's not exactly the most creative choice for working with MLS but hopefully everybody reading should be familiar with the kinds of thing you'd expect out of an encrypted chat client.
 Perhaps less conventionally, we will be creating this application as a command-line app.
-This is purely so that we don't end up getting distracted creating a pretty user interface.
+This is purely so that we don't end up getting caught in the weeds creating a user interface.
 We will use Rust's `clap` library to create a basic set of commands which users can call in order to perform the basic operations.

-- Register an account
+- Register an account with a username and password.
-- Add friends
+- Add friends by their usernames
 - Create, view, and update groups
 - Send messages
 - Update your username and status

-Rather uncreatively I've named the tool `cipher-chat`, but you're free to call yours whatever you want, just change the names accordingly.
+Rather uncreatively, I've decided to name my tool `cipher-chat`, but you're free to call yours whatever you want, just change the names accordingly.

 ## Getting Started